andela/hairven/README.md

-Hairven is an app for users to view collections of hairstyles and book appointments with saloons.
-Sounds boring.
-Let's complete this app.
+Hairven is an app for users to view collections of hairstyles and book appointments with salons.

 ## Contributing